The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 In Nunavut, employment income is defined as net salary and wages including voluntary deductions, as well as net income from hunting, trapping, fishing, business operations, and other self-employment.

-In 2022-23, on average, almost 36 per cent of Income Assistance cases had employment income.
+In 2023-24, on average, just over 30 per cent of Income Assistance cases had employment income.
 The percentage has steadily increased since 2020-21.
-Cases receiving disability-related incidental allowance under Income Assistance were less likely to have employment income at 23 per cent, an increase following a decrease in 2021-22.
+Cases receiving disability-related incidental allowance under Income Assistance were less likely to have employment income at 17.8 per cent, representing a decrease from last year.

-Figure 12NU: Percentage of Income Assistance cases and Income Assistance cases receiving disability-related incidental allowance with employment income in Nunavut, 2020-21 to 2022-23
+Figure 6NU: Percentage of Income Assistance cases and Income Assistance cases receiving disability-related incidental allowance with employment income in Nunavut, 2020-21 to 2023-24

 Access to data